 - 1. DRESSINGS: If you had a manipulation there will be no dressing.
 If you required an arthroscopic release your dressing may be removed in 2 days.
 There are sutures in the incisions, please keep covered.
 Do not bathe or submerge in water for 7-10 days.
-Showers are allowed, provided you can cover the incisions with waterproof band-aids. - 2.ACTIVITY: You are encouraged to use the treated arm in everyday activities.
-You'll resume therapy within one to two days of the shoulder manipulation. - 3.MEDICATION: A prescription will be provided to help relieve pain.
+Showers are allowed, provided you can cover the incisions with waterproof band-aids. - 2.
+ACTIVITY: You are encouraged to use the treated arm in everyday activities.
+You'll resume therapy within one to two days of the shoulder manipulation. - 3.
+MEDICATION: A prescription will be provided to help relieve pain.
 Please use this medication as directed.
 This medication is strong, and should not be taken with alcohol or other pain medications (narcotics), and may cause drowsiness.
 Exercise good judgment in its use.
 You may also try over the counter pain medications such as Aleve (naprosyn) or Advil (Ibuprofen).
 Take as directed unless there are contraindications.
 Take 1 Aspirin (325 mg) daily in addition to the pain medication.
 If additional medication is required, please call our office. - 4.
-FOLLOW UP: You should call the office, (549-8249), the day after your surgery and make an appointment for follow-up 7-10 days from the date of your procedure.
+FOLLOW UP: Your should call the office, (549-8249), the day after your surgery and make an appointment for follow-up 7-10 days from the date of your procedure.
 If you have any specific questions or concerns, let our secretary know, and we will get back to you. - 5.
 WORK: You may return to work when comfortable. - 6.
-QUESTIONS: Please refer to frequently asked questions sheet.
+QUESTIONS: Please refer to frequently asked questions sheet. - 7.
+PAIN PUMP: You may have a pain pump (if there was an arthroscopic release), with a small tube going into the shoulder.
+The cartridge automatically delivers marcaine into the shoulder.
+At the time of the dressing change or when the pump is empty, you will need to remove the tube.
+It is gently pulled out of the shoulder (it is in there about 3-6 inches) and discarded in the regular trash.